-Service Management, Retail - Master of Science Programme (120 credits)
+Service Management, Retail - Master of Science programme

-A Master's in Service Management, Retail, is a good starting point for those seeking a career in developing and organising new business ideas and concepts within the retail industry.
-Graduates will be able to work as managers, analysts, consultants or researchers in retailing or in other parts of the service sector.
+A Master’s in Service Management is for those seeking a career where they develop, manage and organise new business ideas and concepts within retail.
+Graduates will be able to work as managers, analysts, consultants or researchers in the retail industry or in other parts of the service sector.
 The specialisation is also well suited for people who already work in retail and who are aiming to move into retail management, marketing, analysis or project management.

 English language requirements